-The ‘Little Big League’ film’s ties to the Senators
+The ‘Little Big League’ film’s ties to the Senators and sabermetrics

-June 7, 2018 (updated July 2021):
+June 7, 2018 (updated 2021, 2023):

-The film “Little Big League” from 1994, directed by Andrew Scheinman, has a definite Washington connection.
+The film “Little Big League” from 1994, directed by Andrew Scheinman, with a screenplay by Gregory Pincus and Adam Scheinman (the director’s brother), has several clear, if coincidental, connections to the Senators.
 The premise of the movie is that a 12-year-old, played by Luke Edwards, inherits the Minnesota Twins from his long-time owner/grandfather (modeled on Calvin Griffith and played by Jason Robards Jr.).
-The grandfather tells of how as a youngster he saw Walter Johnson pitch.
-The Twins GM is named Goslin, hardly a coincidence.
-And, of course, it is the Twins, nee Senators.

-Although I’m sure most folks see this as a kids film, I consider it one of the best baseball movlittle-big-league-originalies ever.
-Randy Johnson, Ken Griffey Jr., Lou Pinella (did you know he was a Nat in the spring of 1963?) and other big leaguers at the time play themselves.
+In the film, Randy Johnson, Ken Griffey Jr., Lou Pinella (did you know he was with the expansion Senators in the spring of 1963?) and other big leaguers at the time play themselves.
 Kevin Elster and Leon Durham are Twins players as members of the cast.
 (On a 2021 Mets broadcast, Keith Hernandez claimed he was asked to play a role in the film, but like Elster and Durham, was supposed to be part of the fictional Twins team rather than playing himself.
-Never much on modesty, Hernandez declined.)
+Hernandez declined.)

 “I love that movie, regardless of my mom being in it,” the young outfield prospect told the Los Angeles Times about watching it growing up.
 “It’s a great movie.”